Cadey is coffee

 Keep hacking.

-This article was posted on M04 21 2022.
 Facts and circumstances may have changed since publication.
 Please contact me before jumping to conclusions if something seems wrong or unclear.

-Tags: rant systemd communityhealth
+Tags: rant, systemd, communityhealth